fbpx

 B. B. GARIN is a writer living in Buffalo, New York.
 Her echapbook, New Songs for Old Radios, is available from Wordrunner Press.
 Her work has appeared in Hawaii Pacific Review, Luna Station Quarterly, Palooka, 3rd Wednesday, Crack the Spine, and more.
 She is currently a prose reader and blog contributor for The Masters Review.
 She continues to improve her craft at GrubStreet Writing Center, where she has developed several short fiction pieces, as well as two novels.
 Connect with her online @bb_garin.

 COURTNEY HARLER (she/her) is a queer writer, editor, and educator based in Las Vegas, Nevada.
-She holds an MFA in Creative Writing (Fiction) from the University of Nevada, Reno at Lake Tahoe (2017) and an MA in English (Literature) from Eastern Washington University (2013).
+She holds an MFA in Creative Writing (fiction) from the University of Nevada, Reno at Lake Tahoe (2017) and an MA in English (literature) from Eastern Washington University (2013).
 Courtney is currently editor in chief of CRAFT and editorial director for Discover New Art, and has read and written for UNT’s Katherine Anne Porter Prize, The Masters Review, Funicular Magazine, Reflex Fiction, and Chicago Literati in recent years.
-She also hosts the literary podcast PWN’s Debut Review, as well as teaches and edits for Project Write Now, a nonprofit writing studio in New Jersey.
+She cohosted the literary podcast PWN’s Debut Review, and teaches and edits for Project Write Now, a nonprofit writing studio in New Jersey.
 For her creative work, Courtney has been honored by support from Key West Literary Seminar, Writing By Writers, Community of Writers, Napa Valley Writers’ Conference, and Nevada Arts Council.
 Courtney’s work has been published in multiple genres in literary magazines around the world.
 Find her on Instagram @CourtneyHarler.

 KATELYN KEATING (she/her) was the editor in chief of CRAFT from 2018 to 2021 and now serves as editor at large.
 She was a 2017 fellow of the LA Review of Books Publishing Workshop and has been on their faculty since 2018, overseeing PubLab, leading the magazine track as a program manager, and serving as the publisher coordinator for LITLIT: The Little Literary Fair.
 She is a production manager with Berrett-Koehler Publishers, and was the production and operations manager at Prospect Park Books until it left California in 2021.
 Her essays appear in Crab Orchard ReviewFlywayLunch TicketTahoma Literary Review, and elsewhere.
 Katelyn has an MFA from Antioch University Los Angeles, where she worked for two years on Lunch Ticket, serving as editor in chief for issues 11 and 12.
 Find her on Twitter @katelyn_keating.